 To develop understanding of the conceptual framework of marketing and its environment.
 To gain an insight into the concept of market segmentation, targeting and positioning.
 To develop understanding towards product mix and branding.
 To examine the relevance of Pricing and distribution in product mix.
 To develop an understanding of the various promotion mix used.
-To be able to describe product life cycle for different products.
-To explain digital marketing and its benefits.

 To apply the basic concepts of marketing and Marketing environment.
 Analyze and identify market segments and explore targeting and positioning.
 Distinguish the product mix of various companies and identify the relevance of branding.
 Enumerate the significance of pricing and distribution decisions of a firm.
 Analyze the importance of promotion and identify various vehicles used in promotion of products.
-Design product positioning and competitive strategies.
-Formulate strategies for different stages of product life cycle.
-Evaluate the benefits of digital marketing and conventional marketing.

-Unit - I
+Module - I Introduction

-Meaning and Concept of Market and Marketing, Marketing and Selling (concepts and differences), Introduction to Marketing Mix, Elements of Company's Macro and Micro Environment and responding to the marketing environment.
-Marketing planning: Concept of Strategic Plan, Strategic Planning Process, Concept of Strategic Business Unit, BCG and GE Matrix
+Meaning and Concept of Market and Marketing, Core Marketing Concepts, Marketing and Selling (concepts and differences), Introduction to Marketing Mix, Elements of Company's Macro and Micro Environment, Responding to Company's marketing environment.

-Unit - II
+Module - II STP